deltachat/deltachat-pages/en/help.md

 ## Experimental Features

+We are very grateful about feedback on these features - what would you do differently?
+Join the [Forum](https://support.delta.chat) to contribute.
+(You like experiments?
+Register through "Sign up -> with Delta Chat"!)

 ### How can I use audio/video calls with Delta Chat?

 - To turn on audio/video calls, go to the "experimental features" section in